JaiswalAnshu/To-Do-List/README.md

 🚀 Features <br>

-- Add Tasks: Add single or multiple tasks to your to-do list.
+- Add Tasks: Adds single or multiple tasks to your to-do list.
 - View Tasks: View all the tasks that you need to complete.
 - Mark Tasks as Done: Once a task is completed, mark it as "done" with a single command.
 - Update Tasks: Change or modify tasks that have already been added.